Unmissable bank holiday events in London

 Refresh your wardrobe

-Shop till you drop for designer threads in Oxford Street and Bond Street, beauty products in Covent Garden or retro style in Carnaby.
+Shop for designer threads in Oxford Street and Bond Street, beauty products in Covent Garden or retro style in Carnaby.
 Or seek out independent boutiques in elegant Jermyn Street, pretty South Molton Street and laid-back St Christopher’s Place.

 Uncover a new area